jmoyers/compilers/finite_automata.md

 ![fig 1](fig1.png)

-Note I forgot the start arrow, but it starts at A. Follow it in your head and you can pretty easily convince yourself that this which match the description.
-It also handles rejection, which you can also convince yourself of -- just have to remember that if you don't move, you reject.
+I forgot the start arrow, but it starts at A. You can pretty easily convince yourself that this which match the description.

 This can be simplified to a table of states and transitions for each input.